fglmtt/admin/lectures/2-python-basic-stuff-pt2.md

 ### 1.5.
 Linear search

-- Searches through a sequence of elements
-- Stops when it finds what it is looking for
+A computational pattern that searches through a sequence of elements  and stops when it finds what it is looking for

 ```python
 def uses_any(word, letters):